geoarrow/geoarrow/format.md

   | 35      | MultiLineString ZM    | `"MultiLineString ZM"`    |
   | 36      | MultiPolygon ZM       | `"MultiPolygon ZM"`       |

 - The union array may not contain more than one child array of a given geometry type.
-So `Point` and `PointZ` are not permitted in the same array.
+So `Point` and `Point Z` are not permitted in the same array.
 - All children arrays of the union array must have the same dimensionality.
 So `Point` and `Polygon` arrays may both be children, but `Point` and `Polygon Z` arrays may not be.

 #### Box